shivannis/xandr-docs-public/xandr-docs/articles/monetize/auditing-creatives.md

 ---
 title:  Microsoft Monetize - Auditing Creatives
-description: Learn how Xandr does auditing of creatives before its run on real-time inventory. ms.date: 10/28/2023
+description: Learn how Microsoft Advertising does auditing of creatives before its run on real-time inventory. ms.date: 10/28/2023
 ---

 #  Microsoft Monetize - Auditing creatives

-Buyers must submit creatives to Xandr so that they can be audited before running on Xandr real-time inventory.
+Buyers must submit creatives to Microsoft Advertising so that they can be audited before running on Microsoft Advertising real-time inventory.
 Creatives that fail the
-Xandr platform audit will not run.
+Microsoft Advertising platform audit will not run.

-All aggregators, including Microsoft, require creatives to be audited by the Xandr team prior to running on their inventory.
-Xandr conducts a combination of human and automated auditing for every creative that is added to the platform.
+All aggregators, including Microsoft, require creatives to be audited by the Microsoft Advertising team prior to running on their inventory.
+Microsoft Advertising conducts a combination of human and automated auditing for every creative that is added to the platform.

 Creatives may be automatically opted in or out of the auditing process.